Installation#

 GDCM is a C++ library for working with DICOM datasets that can decompress JPEG, JPEG-LS and JPEG 2000 images.

-The wheels available through conda-forge tend to be older versions and not as well supported.
-They’re available on conda using:
+The wheels available through conda-forge tend to be older versions and may not be as well supported.

 Install the development version#